LudwigWermke/ngx-date-bar-chart/README.md

 };
 ```

-You can pass this function as an input like this without having to mess with the underlying code or cryptically trying to manipulate with d3: `[customDrawing]="customDrawing"`
+All you need to do now, is to pass the function in the html template like this:  `[customDrawing]="customDrawing"` :)